convox/postgres/README.md

 PostgreSQL docker image based on Alpine Linux

-This repo builds a docker image that accepts POSTGRES_USERNAME, POSTGRES_PASSWORD, and POSTGRES_DATABASE env vars, in addition to the same env vars as the [official postgres build](https://registry.hub.docker.com/_/postgres/) but with a much smaller footprint.
+This repo builds a docker image that accepts POSTGRES_USER, POSTGRES_PASSWORD, and POSTGRES_DATABASE env vars, in addition to the same env vars as the [official postgres build](https://registry.hub.docker.com/_/postgres/) but with a much smaller footprint.
 It achieves that by basing itself off the great